Google/Alphabet 401(k) Plan

 For 2026, Google/Alphabet 401(k) participants can contribute up to $24,500 in employee deferrals.
 Participants aged 50+ can contribute an additional $8,000 in catch-up contributions (total $32,500).
 Those aged 60-63 can make super catch-up contributions of $11,250 (total $35,750).
 Currently, Google/Alphabet participants contribute an average of $30,920 per year in employee deferrals.
 Employer contributions are separate from these limits.

 Many Google/Alphabet 401(k) plans offer loan provisions.
 As of the latest filing, Google/Alphabet participants had $120.9M in outstanding loans (averaging $1,058 across participants with active loans).
 The IRS limits 401(k) loans to the lesser of $50,000 or 50% of your vested balance.
 With an average account balance of $426K in the Google/Alphabet plan, the maximum potential loan amount for a fully vested participant would vary accordingly.
-Check with your plan administrator for specific loan terms.
+Check with your plan administrator for specific loan terms, or see our withdrawal rules guide.

 When you leave Google/Alphabet, you have several options for your 401(k): keep it in the plan (if the balance is over $7,000), roll it over to a new employer's plan, roll it to an IRA, or take a cash distribution (subject to taxes and potential penalties).
 In the most recent filing year, the plan processed $1.6B in distributions to departing or retired participants.
 Employer match contributions may be subject to a vesting schedule.

 According to the most recent Form 5500 filing, the Google/Alphabet 401(k) plan has 114,321 active participants managing $48.7B in plan assets.
-The average account balance is $426K per participant, and the plan was originally established on N/A.
+The average account balance is $426K per participant.

 Many major employers, including Google/Alphabet, offer both traditional pre-tax and Roth after-tax 401(k) contribution options.
 Given that Google/Alphabet participants average $30,920 in annual deferrals, choosing between Roth and traditional depends on whether you expect your tax bracket to be higher or lower in retirement.
 Contact the Google/Alphabet plan administrator for availability.

 The Google/Alphabet 401(k) plan typically offers a range of investment options including target-date funds, index funds, actively managed funds, and potentially company stock.
 The plan generated $11.3B in total investment income during the last filing year.
-Log into your account to see current investment options and performance.
+Use our 401(k) calculator to project growth, or log into your account to see current options.

 Google/Alphabet (GOOGL) may offer company stock as an investment option within the 401(k) plan.
 Be mindful of concentration risk - financial advisors typically recommend limiting company stock to no more than 10-15% of your portfolio, especially given that your employment income already depends on Google/Alphabet's performance.